1darshanpatil/PythonCourse/README.md

 # 10_days_of_Python

-The main objective of this file is to save my solutions. and look back into past from future widnow what  have had done.
+The main objective of this file is to save my solutions and look back into the past from future windows what had done.
-Being highly impatient I'll try to finish the course withing couple of weeks and at the same I'm too lazy!!
+Being highly impatient I'll try to finish the course within a couple of weeks as at the same.
+I'm too lazy!!

 |Day|Codes|
 |---|---|